SeanatLBC/Macro-and-Misc/README.md

 Hot spots of innovation and development

+Dubai

-*  Dubai - Dubai is one of the leaders in innovation surrounding blockchain and IoT.
+  *  Dubai is one of the leaders in innovation surrounding blockchain and IoT.

   *  Here is a link to Dubai Future Foundation:  https://www.dubaifuture.gov.ae/about-dff/